A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Data and Observations

-Later, in a follow-up program (project code \#2024.1.01213.S), we obtained $\sim2.5\times$ deeper scans in ALMA Bands 3 and 4 for 24 sources with $\falma > 2.5$~mJy that did not have multiple lines detected in the initial survey.
-The tunings were set up in a similar manner to the previous program, with four tunings in each band, spanning $\sim$85--111~GHz in band 3 and $\sim$137--163~GHz in band 4 (thus covering 2+ lines for nearly all redshifts from $2<z<5$, where most of the unconfirmed sources were likely to fall).
+Later, in a follow-up program (project code \#2024.1.01213.S), we obtained $\sim2.5\times$ deeper scans in ALMA Bands 3 and 4 {for the 24 sources with $\falma > 2.5$~mJy that did not have multiple lines detected in the initial survey. } The tunings were set up in a similar manner to the previous program, with four tunings in each band, spanning $\sim$85--111~GHz in band 3 and $\sim$137--163~GHz in band 4 (thus covering 2+ lines for nearly all redshifts from $2<z<5$, where most of the unconfirmed sources were likely to fall).
 The spacing between the tunings was reduced slightly compared to the previous program in order to remove any gaps between spectral windows.
-In this program, we divided the sample into two subsets based on the expected line flux to maximize efficiency.
-We also included several sources with known spec-zs in the appropriate tunings.
-The data from this program were calibrated with {\tt CASA} version 6.6.1.17 and the default parameters.
+In this program, we divided the sample into two subsets based on the expected line flux to maximize efficiency. {We also included nine sources with known optical/NIR spec-zs in the appropriate tunings, in order to detect one or more CO lines.} We calibrated the data from this program with {\tt CASA} version 6.6.1.17 and the default parameters.

-For both datasets, we produced cleaned spectral cubes and continuum images for each spectral window (without combining overlapping tunings) using the {\tt tclean} routine, adopting multithreshold automasking at the standard thresholds, Briggs weighting with {\tt robust}~=~0.5, and the standard clipping at the edges of spectral windows.
+For both programs, we produced cleaned spectral cubes and continuum images for each spectral window (without combining overlapping tunings) using the {\tt tclean} routine, adopting multithreshold automasking at the standard thresholds, Briggs weighting with {\tt robust}~=~0.5, and the standard clipping at the edges of spectral windows.
 The cleaned spectral cubes have a frequency resolution of 3.9~MHz.
-We measure continuum fluxes in the cleaned continuum images at the known source positions using 1$\farcs$6 apertures, with errors measured by placing random apertures in other regions of the image with the source masked out.
+We measured continuum fluxes in the cleaned continuum images at the known source positions using 1$\farcs$6 apertures, with errors measured by placing random apertures in other regions of the image with the source masked out.

-In Table~\ref{tab:obs_summary}, we list the number of pointings, average rms per channel, average beam size, and frequency coverage in each ALMA band for each program.
+In Table~\ref{tab:obs_summary}, we list the number of pointings, average rms per channel across the frequency range, average beam size, and frequency coverage in each ALMA band for each program.